tytydraco/Ludere/README.md

 **You can find a video tutorial here: https://photos.app.goo.gl/V2RvJDsB2QBdMy3V9** (NOTE: slightly outdated)

+# Autogen Tool
+Ludere has a directory called `autogen` which contains a basic script to batch-generate Ludere packages.
+To use it, simply navigate to this folder.
+Place your ROMs in the `input` folder.
+In this same folder, put a `config.xml` file with your preferred configuration for these ROMs.
+Ignore the ID and NAME fields, as they will be overwritten.
+The script also supports nested folders, in which each can contain their own configuration file.
+Execute the script with `python generate.py`.

 # Keystore
 There is a keystore for signing Ludere packages that is public and free to use.
 Here are the details you should know when signing with it: